ramber1836/TASD/code/pytorch/Readme.md

 ## Pipeline

-The model of TASD is modified based on the [transformers model](https://huggingface.co/gpt2) on huggingface.
+The model of TASD is modified based on the [Transformer](https://huggingface.co/gpt2) on huggingface.

 # numericNLG